You Are the Music in Me

-"You Are the Music in Me" is the second single released in the UK from the Disney Channel Original Movie, High School Musical 2.
+"You Are the Music in Me" is the third single released from the Disney Channel Original Movie, High School Musical 2.

 Original version

 Music video

 The music video is just the clip that was in the movie that featured the song, but in a different edit.
 There is no new music video was made for it but the clip taken from the movie was used for promotion.
 It begins with Kelsi, Gabriella, and Troy singing at the piano that ends with some of the other cast coming in and singing along and clips from the first movie (High School Musical) featuring Gabriella and Troy are inserted in.